Annamarie2019/deposit/depositing-to-an-exchange.md

 ## Run the Code

-cd to <!-- the cloned flare repository -->
+1. `cd` to < the cloned flare repository >

-Run a node: `scripts/createLocal` <!-- ? -->
+2. Run a node: `scripts/createLocal` <!-- ? -->

-Leave this node running on a separate terminal before running the code.
+Leave this node running on a separate terminal while running the code.

 ### Discover Newly Submitted Transactions